kuzzleio/documentation-old/src/sdk-reference/profile/set-policies.md

 });
 ```

-Replaces the roles policies associated to the profile.
+Replaces the roles associated with this security profile.

 ---